Substitution reaction: Electrophilic substitution

 Electrophiles are involved in electrophilic substitution reactions, particularly in electrophilic aromatic substitutions.

 In this example, the benzene ring's electron resonance structure is attacked by an electrophile E+.
 The resonating bond is broken and a carbocation resonating structure results.
 Finally a proton is kicked out and a new aromatic compound is formed.

 Electrophilic reactions to other unsaturated compounds than arenes generally lead to electrophilic addition rather than substitution.

 Radical substitution

 A radical substitution reaction involves radicals.
 An example is the Hunsdiecker reaction.

 Organometallic substitution

 Coupling reactions are a class of metal-catalyzed reactions involving an organometallic compound RM and an organic halide R′X that together react to form a compound of the type R-R′ with formation of a new carbon–carbon bond.
 Examples include the Heck reaction, Ullmann reaction, and Wurtz–Fittig reaction.
 Many variations exist.

 Substituted compounds

-Substituted compounds are chemical compounds where one or more hydrogen atoms of a core structure have been replaced with a functional group like alkyl, hydroxy, or halogen, or with larger substituent groups.
+Substituted compounds are compounds where one or more hydrogen atoms have been replaced with something else such as an alkyl, hydroxy, or halogen.
+More can be found on the substituted compounds page.

-For example, benzene is a simple aromatic ring.
-Benzenes that have undergone substitution are a heterogeneous group of chemicals with a wide spectrum of uses and properties: